CHACARITA Buenos Aires | Your Guide to the Secretly Hip Neighborhood

 Georgie’s Tacos

 Georgie’s is a great little spot on the corner, just a few blocks from the cemetery.
-It’s more like a hipster joint that serves tacos, than a Mexican restaurant that is also a little hipster.
+It’s more like a hipster joint that serves tacos than a Mexican restaurant that is also a little hipster.
 There are tables inside and out.
-One order of tacos (2 tacos) is 1200 pesos.
 They are only open in the evening.
+There are not a lot of great Mexican restaurants in Buenos Aires, but this one is okay.

 La Fuerza